Submitting a Claim

 Please check your contract to find out if there are specific arrangements.

 L.A.
-Care encourages Providers to submit claims electronically through our clearing house partner Office Ally.
+Care encourages Providers to submit claims electronically through our clearing house partners Office Ally and Change Health Care.

 L.A.
 Care Health Plan